adoy/cmdalias/docs/README.md

 # What is cmdalias

 `cmdalias` is an nested alias tool that I created for myself and inspired from the [git-config alias](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) mechanism.
-It lets you create context aware aliases and nested aliases (subaliases).
+It lets you create context aware aliases and nested aliases (subaliases / multi word alias).

 Why?
 I was tired of using too many keystrokes for commands that I'm using everyday in my shell.
 For example, with docker, I often want to list images or clean containers and images.